Winnypohh/Sirlicardshop/README.md

 # NB
 Just let you all know its really hard to follow if you dont have time, this is more likely for perosn who has time, i like what i learne and do.
 Most likely i dont finish this in time and i subbmit my half work.
+There is social media links missing but email works fine.